Tune Google Cloud Armor preconfigured WAF rules

 --target-rule-ids "owasp-crs-v030301-id942110-sqli,owasp-crs-v030301-id942120-sqli"

-When evaluating POST body against preconfigured WAF rules, the Content-Type header indicates the format of the data in the request body.
-By default, JSON parsing is only applied when JSON parsing is enabled and the Content-Type header is set to application/json.
-However, you can configure a list of custom Content-Type header values for which to apply JSON parsing.
-The following example updates the security policy POLICY_NAME to enable JSON parsing, and specifies the content types application/json, application/vnd.api+json, application/vnd.collection+json, and application/vnd.hyper+json:
+To configure the list of custom Content-Type header values for which alternative parsing is applied, use the following example.
+The example updates the security policy POLICY_NAME to enable JSON parsing, and specifies the content types application/json, application/vnd.api+json, application/vnd.collection+json, and application/vnd.hyper+json:

 gcloud compute security-policies update POLICY_NAME \